enarjord/passivbot/docs/configuration.md

 - `exchange`: Exchange from which to fetch 1m OHLCV data.
 Default is Binance.
 - `start_date`: Start date of backtest.
 - `starting_balance`: Starting balance in USD at the beginning of backtest.
-- `symbols`: Coins to backtest.
-If left empty, will use all exchange's coins.
+- `symbols`: Coins which were backtested.
+Note: coins for backtesting are live.approved_coins minus live.ignored_coins.

 ## Bot Settings